Main

 Compliance with Environment-Related Laws and Regulations

-Our efforts to meet our corporate social responsibilities and keep pace with the expansion of those responsibilities include the creation of compliance assurance mechanisms based on our environmental management system.
+Our efforts to fulfill our corporate social responsibilities and keep pace with their expansion include creating compliance assurance mechanisms based on our environmental management system.
 We also use training programs and other methods to ensure that our employees understand and comply with various environmental laws and regulations in Japan and overseas.

-At the start of each fiscal year, officers at each department identify environment-related laws and regulations that are relevant to the operations of their units, and conduct a compliance assessment every half year.
-In addition, an internal environmental audit or environmental self-check process is carried out every year to confirm that environmental management systems are being applied effectively.
-Mitsui and its subsidiaries whose activities could have significant environmental impacts, have acquired certification under ISO14001 or equivalent standards, establishing secure and effective environmental law compliance mechanisms.
+At the start of each fiscal year, officers in each department identify environment-related laws and regulations that are relevant to the operations of their units, and conduct a compliance assessment every half year.
+An internal environmental audit is also carried out every year to check whether environmental management systems are being applied effectively.
+Mitsui and the subsidiaries whose activities could have significant environmental impacts have acquired certification under ISO 14001 or equivalent standards, thus establishing secure and effective environmental law compliance mechanisms.

-In promoting business activities, we comply with various environmental laws and regulations which includes, but not limited to, the following:
+In promoting its business activities, the Mitsui & Co.
+Group complies with various environmental laws and regulations, which include, but are not limited to, the following:

-Act on Special Measures Concerning Promotion of Proper Treatment of PCB Wastes/Act on Rational Use and Proper Management of Fluorocarbons/Water Pollution Prevention Act/Soil Contamination Countermeasures Act/Act on the Promotion of Sorted Collection and Recycling of Containers and Packaging/Act on Promotion of Recycling and Related Activities for Treatment of Cyclical Food Resources/Air Pollution Control Act/Offensive Odor Control Law/Poisonous and Deleterious Substances Control Act/Fire Service Act/Industrial Safety and Health Act/REACH (Registration, Evaluation, Authorization and Restriction of Chemicals) regulations
+Act on Rationalization of Energy Use and Shift to Non-fossil Energy/Act on Promotion of Global Warming Countermeasures/Act on Waste Management and Public Cleaning/Act on Special Measures Concerning Promotion of Proper Treatment of PCB Wastes/Act on Rational Use and Proper Management of Fluorocarbons/Water Pollution Prevention Act/Soil Contamination Countermeasures Act/Act on the Promotion of Sorted Collection and Recycling of Containers and Packaging/Act on Promotion of Recycling and Related Activities for Treatment of Cyclical Food Resources/Air Pollution Control Act/Offensive Odor Control Law/Act on the Regulation of Manufacture and Evaluation of Chemical Substances/Act on the Assessment of Releases of Specified Chemical Substances in the Environment and the Promotion of Management Improvement/Poisonous and Deleterious Substances Control Act/Fire Service Act/Industrial Safety and Health Act/REACH (Registration, Evaluation, Authorization and Restriction of Chemicals) regulations.

 Environment-Related Training

-As we work to accelerate environmental initiatives across the global group, it is vital that we raise the environmental awareness of each of our officers and employees at all levels.
-Through initiatives such as holding regular seminars and environment law training sessions, we work to raise awareness of environmental issues among officers and employees of Mitsui, its subsidiaries, and its affiliated companies.
-Furthermore, we also work on initiatives to gain specialized knowledge through ISO14001 Provisional Auditor Training and other programs.
+While working to accelerate environmental initiatives across the global group, we must raise the environmental awareness of each of our officers and employees at all levels.
+We do this for officers and employees of Mitsui, its subsidiaries, and its affiliated companies through initiatives such as holding regular seminars and environment law training sessions.
+Furthermore, we also run programs to provide specialized knowledge through ISO14001 Provisional Auditor Training and the like.

-Lectures and Training Seminars Held in FY Mar/2023
+Lectures and Training Seminars Held in FY Mar/2025

 Title Number of Attendees Target Audience